Vualto/task-engine-public-docs/docs/source/TaskEngineWorkflows.md

     "run_at": "1970-01-01T00:00:00"
   }
 ```

 2. When updating an existing job

 `put /jobs/:job_id`

 ```json
 {"run_at": "1970-01-01T00:00:00"}
 ```

-3. When submitting a capture with a capture time in the future
+3. When submitting a capture with a clip end time in the future

-if a capture is submitted with a capture time that is in the future, it will be automatically scheduled to run at the end time of the clip which is furthest in the future.
-Unless the run_at time is further in the future than the end time.
+if a capture is submitted with a clip end time that is in the future, it will be automatically scheduled to run at the end time of the clip which is furthest in the future.
+Unless the `"run_at"` time (if specified) is further in the future than the end time.

 ## Workflow Trigger Example